-A portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future.
-This could cause the market price of our common stock to drop significantly, even if our business is doing well.
+Future resales of our Class A common stock could cause the market price of our Class A common stock to drop significantly, even if our business is doing well.

-Sales of a significant number of shares of our common stock in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
+Sales of a substantial number of shares of our Class A common stock in the public market could occur at any time.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our Class A common stock.